Tidal dissipation in a homogeneous spherical body. I. Methods: Abstract

 \section{Abstract}

 A formula for the tidal dissipation rate in a spherical body is derived from first principles, to correct some mathematical inaccuracies found in the literature.
 The development is combined with the Darwin-Kaula formalism for tides.
 Our intermediate results are compared with those by Zschau (1978) and Platzman (1984).
 When restricted to the special case of an incompressible spherical planet spinning synchronously without libration, our final formula can be compared with the commonly used expression from Peale \& Cassen (1978, Eqn.
 31).
 The two turn out to differ.
-In our expression, the contributions from all Fourier modes are positive-definite, which is not the case with the formula from {\it{Ibid}}.
+While the said expression from {\it{Ibid.}} was intended solely for a synchronously rotating body, our formula is for an arbitrary spin state.
 Examples of the application of our expression for the tidal damping rate are provided in the work by Makarov \& Efroimsky (2014).